learning-zone/angular-basics/README.md

   toString(): string
 }
 ```
-#### Q. How would you select a custom component to style it.
-#### Q. What pseudo-class selector targets styles in the element that hosts the component?
-#### Q. How would you select all the child components' elements?
-#### Q. How would you select a css class in any ancestor of the component host element, all the way up to the document root?
 #### Q. What selector force a style down through the child component tree into all the child component views?
 Component styles normally apply only to the HTML in the component's own template.